joaoschoen/programming-book/book/content.md

 If a learning point has an example I will contain a link to the file containing said example and on that file a link to come back to the learning point.

 ## A Preface for beginners

+### Editor note:

+The structure of this book is changing a lot while I write it, I'm writing this during the writing of chapter 4, I will have to rewrite a lot of it over time to conform to the way I want things to be, as such this preface will be edited out or moved later.

+If you want to have a hands on approach to how you do your studying and get a more practical approach then you can still follow my recommendations in this preface, however, I'm working on writing a deeper guidance on computer science.

+I do however believe that you can learn through following my suggestions below.

+### End of editor note

 If you are a beginner and are using this book as a source of knowledge I do expect you to have already gone through the Abstraction Layers learning point, after all I can't do your studying for you.